-When tennis champ Andy Murray won a particularly long and grueling match at the U.S. Open in New York last week, all he longed for afterwards was an “emergency” ice bath.
+When tennis champ Andy Murray won a particularly long and grueling match at the U.S. Open in New York last summer, all he longed for afterwards was an “emergency” ice bath.

 Naomi Osaka is a fan of the cold treatment, too.
-“I just want to go into an ice bath,” she said after a three-set battle at the tournament last Friday.
+“I just want to go into an ice bath,” she said after a three-set battle at the tournament.

 She previously revealed ice baths are part of her post-show routine.